NicoloCurioni/kotlin-tutorials/README.md

 I hope you enjoy and learn by this git.

-NOTE: I don't work with Ray Wenderlich team but I lear by this amazing platform.
+NOTE: I don't work with Ray Wenderlich team but I learn by this amazing platform.